-How can the parent help me as a student?
+How can parents help me as a student?

-- 1. Organization and planning It is difficult to remember all of the things that I am asked to accomplish - 2.
+- 1. Organization and planning It is difficult to remember all of the things that I am asked to accomplish. - 2.
 Communication with school Sometimes I need a reminder (from home) and encouragement to complete assignments or prepare for exams.
-I also need parents to regularly look at their "ParentVue" access in Synergy or remind me to look at my "StudentVue". - 3.
-Look at daily email announcements and the Mickle website......Updates to information and many reminders will be included in the daily announcements and on our website. - 4.
-Keep the school informed of changes......If we decide to move or change contact information, school will need to know this in case of emergencies or for mailings home.
+I also need my adults to regularly look at their "ParentVue" access in Synergy or remind me to look at my "StudentVue". - 3.
+Look at daily email announcements and the Mickle website......Updates to information from my school will be included in those messages from my teachers. - 4.
+Keep the school informed of changes......If we decide to move or change contact information, the school will need to know this in case of emergencies.
 The same goes for changes to our email addresses.

 Communication with Mickle staff can be vital to student success.
-If you have a question please contact us at (402) 436-1216, email mickle@lps.org, or check our website (http://mickle.lps.org).
-We are also on Twitter @RobinMickleMS.
+If you have a question please call us at 402.436.1216, email mickle@lps.org, or check our website (https://mickle.lps.org).
+Social media for Mickle on Twitter - @MickleMissiles & Facebook - 'Mickle Middle School'.

-Or goal remains the same, challenge students in their learning, prepare them for graduation from high school and let them know that college is an option they can reach.
+Our goal remains the same: challenge students in their learning, prepare them for graduation from high school and let them know that a secondary degree is an option they can reach.
 Together we can make these goals possible.
-Again, we want to welcome you to Mickle.
+Again, we want to welcome you to Mickle!